coltonbh/qcop/README.md

 ```

-Alternatively, the `compute_args` function can be used to run a calculation with the input data structures passed in as arguments rather than as a single `CalcSpec` object.
+Alternatively, the `compute_args` function can be used to run a calculation with the input data structures passed in as arguments rather than as a single `ProgramInput` object.

 ```python
 from qcio import Structure